This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Conclusion:

-Neem oil is a truly versatile natural remedy for reducing insect pests in the garden.
+Neem oil is a natural substance that is used for many purposes.
 It has a lot of benefits.
 It is available in the form of gels, soaps, shampoo, creams, and lotions.
 It has antimicrobial and antibacterial properties.
 Besides this, it acts as an effective insecticide to kill and control insect pests.
 It also helps to repel ticks, mosquitoes, and other parasites.

 Sources and more to read: